-There is a difference, however, many residents of Niagara, who take part in Heart Niagara training sessions, are under the impression that these two medical afflictions are identical.
-Let’s try to determine the basis for these misconceptions, and get to the truth of the matter.
+Heart Attack vs Sudden Cardiac Arrest (SCA).
+There is a difference between the two, however, many residents of Niagara, who take part in Heart Niagara training sessions, are under the impression that these two medical afflictions are identical.
+Let’s try to determine the basis for these misconceptions and get to the truth of the matter.

-When someone is experiencing a heart attack our instructors relate it to a “plumbing” problem, where we find an occlusion of rich-oxygenated blood to a certain portion of the victim’s heart.
-If this artery isn’t reopened quickly, the portion of the heart once nourished by oxygen carried in the blood stream begins to die.
+When someone is experiencing a heart attack, our instructors relate it to a “plumbing” problem, because there is an occlusion of rich-oxygenated blood to a certain portion of the victim’s heart.
+If the artery containing this occlusion isn’t reopened quickly, the part of our hearts once nourished by this rich-oxygenated blood begins to die.

-Let’s change gears and deal with an electrical problem next.
-This condition is termed Sudden Cardiac Arrest, or SCA.
-A Sudden Cardiac Arrest is triggered by electrical activity within the heart that produces and irregular heartbeat, also known as an arrhythmia.
-Instead of the heart beating in a normal rhythmic, mechanical fashion (lub-dub), we see constant firing of the ventricles (2 lower chambers of the heart) which leads to a “jello”, or quivering effect.
-Our heart is no longer able to build up enough pressure to eject oxygen-rich blood to all parts of our circulatory system.
+Now let's talk about an electric problem – Sudden Cardiac Arrest (SCA).
+Sudden Cardiac Arrest is triggered by electrical activity within the heart that produces an irregular heartbeat, also known as an arrhythmia.
+Instead of the heart beating in a normal rhythmic, mechanical fashion (lub-dub), the ventricles (2 lower chambers) of the heart start constantly firing leading to a jello or quivering like effect in the heartbeat.
+As a result of this irregular heart beat, our heart is no longer able to build up enough pressure to eject oxygen-rich blood to all parts of our circulatory system.

 The only way to have an AED attached within that time frame is to make as many available for public use as possible, placing them at all community hubs throughout the region.
-Even after placement of these units, it is up to members of the community to take part in Heart Niagara training events through-out the region and support a heart-safe Niagara.
+Even after placement of these units, it is up to members of the community to take part in Heart Niagara training events to help support a heart-safe Niagara.